 That said, these are all personal choices and you can be as specific or as general as your needs dictate.

 When opening a bank account as a high net worth individual and making an initial deposit in the $100k+ range, you can expect more perks.
 This typically means higher quality customer service, a dedicated banker or account manager, wealth management services, and much more.

 With private banking, you can expect a banker to be managing your accounts, introducing you to unique private banking products, and trying to sell you various services that you may or may not need.

 As always, be wary, realize bankers earn a commission, and keep a close eye on the fees that you’re being charged.

 Finally, and this may already be clear, you are venturing into the world of either premiere banking or private banking.

-The distinction between the two tiers of banking can sometimes be blurry.
+The distinction between the two tiers can sometimes be blurry.
 But in this case, it will likely depend on which country your bank is in.

-As discussed above, when it comes to opening a bank account as a high earner, you need to make sure that the bank, the bank account, and the banker all meet your requirements.
+As discussed above, when it comes to opening a bank account as a high-income earner, you need to make sure that the bank, the bank account, and the banker all meet your requirements.